 Here are several useful tips for REALTORS® to navigate the home inspection process.

-Explain the Purpose for a Home Inspection to Clients
+Explain the Purpose of a Home Inspection to Clients

 Buying a home is one of the largest investments your clients will make in their lives.
-A home inspection is the best way for you and your clients to understand the condition of a property so you can make informed decisions.
+A home inspection is the best way for REALTORS® and clients to understand the condition of a property so they can make informed decisions.
 Additionally, home sellers can take advantage of a pre-listing inspection to make needed repairs and increase the value of their home before it goes on the market.

 WIN Home Inspectors are highly trained and certified to provide an unbiased, comprehensive report after a home inspection.
 They will help identify current and potential issues and provide suggestions for the next steps.
-The home inspection also provides home buyers a great opportunity to learn about their future home and how things work.
+The home inspection assists REALTORS® with closing the deal and provides home buyers a great opportunity to learn about their future home and how things work.

 Prepare for the Home Inspection

 If you are the listing agent, your role in the home inspection process is vital to your clients.
-The home needs to be prepared in advance for the inspection.
+Real estate agents know that the home needs to be prepared in advance for the inspection.
 Your clients can follow this checklist:

 - Remove clutter so that the inspector can easily examine all areas of the home.
 Inspector should be able to access the basement, attic, crawlspace, and easily reach the furnace, water heater, and electrical panel.